Is your strategic plan measurable?

 What are you on a mission to do?
 What’s your purpose?
 What’s your strategy to get you there?

-How will you connect that plan with your donors?
+How will you connect that plan with people so they listen, care, and take action that helps your organization increase revenue?
 Strategic communications, intentionally applied through a design narrative, over time.

 Have you aligned your communications with your goals?
-Be strategic!
+What will it take for you to be strategic?